maja-kucharczyk/maja-kucharczyk.github.io/README.md

 <kbd>Trimble R4 GNSS</kbd> <kbd>Nikon DTM-522 Total Station</kbd> <kbd>CSRS-PPP</kbd> <kbd>Trimble Business Center</kbd> <kbd>Minitab</kbd> <kbd>IBM SPSS Statistics</kbd> <kbd>Esri ArcGIS</kbd>

-We examined the horizontal and vertical accuracy of **light detection and ranging (lidar)** data acquired from a drone at a field site with six vegetation types: coniferous trees, deciduous trees, short grass, tall grass, short shrubs, and tall shrubs.
-Accuracy was evaluated using 20 horizontal and 445 vertical checkpoints surveyed with **real-time kinematic GNSS** and a **total station**, followed by **precise point positioning** GNSS processing, **Hough Transform**, and **hypothesis testing**.
+We evaluated the horizontal and vertical accuracy of light detection and ranging (lidar) data acquired from a drone at a field site with six vegetation types: coniferous trees, deciduous trees, short grass, tall grass, short shrubs, and tall shrubs.
+Accuracy was evaluated using 20 horizontal and 445 vertical checkpoints surveyed with real-time kinematic GNSS and a total station, followed by precise point positioning GNSS processing, Hough Transform, and hypothesis testing.
 Results showed that horizontal accuracy and vegetated vertical accuracy at the 95% confidence level were 0.05 and 0.24 m, respectively.
 Median vertical errors significantly differed among 10 of 15 vegetation type pairs, highlighting the need to account for variations of vegetation structure.
 According to the 2015 American Society for Photogrammetry and Remote Sensing standards, the reported errors fulfilled the requirements for mapping at the 2 and 8 cm horizontal and vertical class levels, respectively.

 ![](https://maja-kucharczyk.github.io/assets/img/juvs2.jpeg)
 [Kucharczyk et al. (2018)](https://doi.org/10.1139/juvs-2017-0030) [(CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)